Lavender

 Overview

 Lavandula angustifolia, commonly known as lavender, is a perennial herb from the mint family.
-Native to the Mediterranean, it produces iconic purple flower spikes and aromatic oils known for their calming properties.
-Beyond cooking and aromatherapy, lavender adds a gentle, soothing quality to smokable herbal blends enjoyed at home.
+Native to the Mediterranean, it grows fragrant purple flower spikes rich in aromatic oils.
+Known for its calming properties, lavender is popular in cooking and aromatherapy.
+It also adds a gentle, soothing quality to smokable herbal blends enjoyed at home.

 Common name(s): English lavender, true lavender